gholler-sopra/hydrator-plugins/core-plugins/docs/Projection-transform.md

 to a larger type.
 For example, an int can be converted to a long, but a long cannot be converted to an int.

+**getschema:** Generates the new output schema after dropping,renaming and casting the columns as specified by user

 Example
 -------